Leadwerks/Documentation/3dtransform.md

 # Hierarchies and Space Transformations

 In Leadwerks, we can "parent" one entity to another.
-This will make it so when the parent entity moves or rotates, the child will move with it, as if it is stuck to the parent:
+This establishes a hierarchical relationship between two entities.
+When the parent moves or rotates, all its child entities follow suit as if they are attached to it.
+Conversely, moving a child entity affects its position relative to the parent, but does not affect the parent entity.

+Let's consider a simple example where we have a spaceship with a spinning propeller, that is mounted on a rotating arm:

 ```lua
 --Get the displays